Personal profile

 Biography

-I am a Senior Lecturer (Associate Professor) in Economics at the Department of Economics, Finance and Entrepreneurship at Aston University and the lead for the Digital Economy and Innovation theme at the Centre for Business Prosperity.
+I am a Senior Lecturer (Associate Professor) in Economics at the Department of Economics and International Business at Aston University and the regional development theme lead at the Centre for Business Prosperity.
 I have previously held research posts in the University of Birmingham, Plymouth University, LSE and University of Macedonia.
 I have non-academic work experience in the public and private sector.

 Research Interests

-My research focuses on the spatial manifestation of socioeconomic phenomena with a focus on regional development.
+My research focuses on the spatial manifestation of socioeconomic phenomena with a focus on regional/urban development.
 Indicative areas below:

 Regional economic resilience